ibm-cloud-docs/cloud-databases/bc-dr.md

 ## Disaster recovery strategy
 {: #bc-dr-strategy}

-{{site.data.keyword.cloud_notm}} has [business continuity](#x3026801){: term) plans in place to provide for the recovery of services within hours if a disaster occurs.
+{{site.data.keyword.cloud_notm}} has [business continuity](#x3026801){: term} plans in place to provide for the recovery of services within hours if a disaster occurs.
 You are responsible for your data backup and associated recovery of your content.

 {{site.data.keyword.databases-for}} provides mechanisms to protect your data and restore service functions.
 Business continuity plans are in place to achieve targeted [recovery point objective](#x3429911){: term} (RPO) and [recovery time objective](#x3167918){: term} (RTO) for the service.
 The following table outlines the targets for {{site.data.keyword.databases-for}}.